 These differences create some advantages.
 Because UDP does not require a ‘handshake’ or check whether data arrives properly, it is able to transfer data much faster than TCP.

 However, this speed creates tradeoffs.
 If a UDP datagram is lost in transit, it will not be re-sent.
 As a result, applications that use UDP must be able to tolerate errors, loss, and duplication.

 (Technically, such packet loss is less a flaw in UDP than a consequence of how the Internet is built.
 Most network routers do not perform packet ordering and arrival confirmation by design, because doing so would require an unfeasible amount of additional memory.
 TCP is a way of filling this gap when an application requires it.)

 UDP is commonly used in time-sensitive communications where occasionally dropping packets is better than waiting.
-Voice and video traffic are sent using this protocol because they are both time-sensitive and designed to handle some level of loss.
-For example VOIP (voice over IP), which is used by many internet-based telephone services, operates over UDP.
-This is because a staticy phone conversation is preferable to one that is crystal clear but heavily delayed.
+Voice and video traffic are often sent using this protocol because they are both time-sensitive and designed to handle some level of loss.
+For example, VoIP (voice over IP), which is used by many Internet-based telephone services, typically operates over UDP.
+This is because a static-y phone conversation is preferable to one that is crystal clear but heavily delayed.

 This also makes UDP the ideal protocol for online gaming.
-Similarly, because DNS servers both need to be fast and efficient, they operate though UDP as well.
+Similarly, because DNS servers both need to be fast and efficient, they operate through UDP as well.